josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 I notice the editor is fairly straightforward; while you can customize key presses in a pretty wide variety of ways, you can't do much _besides_ customizing keys.

 That is, with Oryx, there's a wide range of keyboard options, too.
 I didn't use most of them, but one I did particularly like was autoshift, which lets you long-press a key instead of shift-pressing, which I find handy.
-It's nice to just press the "a" key for slightly longer to get an uppercase "A," (or, `[` to get `{`), rather than getting another finger involved—especially when you're still learning your layout or when it's a stretch.
+It's nice to just press the "a" key for slightly longer to get an uppercase "A," (or, `[` to get `{`), rather than getting another finger involved—especially when you're still learning your layout or when it's a physical stretch.

 Autoshift alone is easy enough to add with [Karabiner-Elements](https://karabiner-elements.pqrs.org/), so it's still enabled.
 I prefer it that way, actually; it lets me use autoshift even when using the built-in laptop keyboard.